Frequently Asked Questions

 o transport links, and

-o access to and from key infrastructure such as Moruya Airport and the planned Moruya Bypass.
+o access to and from key infrastructure such as Moruya Airport and the proposed corridor for the Moruya Bypass.

 The campus master plan for the new Eurobodalla Regional Hospital Development has been developed in consultation with local and state government agencies, clinicians, operational staff and the community.
 The key purpose of master planning is to develop a framework for how key clinical connections and requirements can be supported with different types of infrastructure, and how this infrastructure can be located and connected to existing and new health networks, as well as supporting infrastructure such as transport and utilities.
 It addresses how people will get to and from the hospital and how the hospital works as a place.
 The master plan also considers how the hospital will expand to continue to provide high quality health services well into the future.